rymndhng/release-on-push-action/README.md

-# tag-on-push-action
+# Github Release On Push Action

-Github Action to create a tag on push.
+Github Action to create a release on push.

 ## Rationale

-CI & CD should work from stable identifiers.
-Commit SHAs are ok, but humans work better with identifiers whose before/after relationship can be reasoned with.
+CI & CD systems are simpler when they work with immutable monotonic identifers from the get-go.
+Trigger your release activites by subscribing to new tags pushed from this Action.

+For automation, Github Releases (and by extension git tags) are better than versioned commit files for these reasons:

+- Agnostic of language & ecosystem (i.e. does not rely on presence of package.json)
+- Tagging does not require write permissions to bump version
+- Tagging does not trigger infinite-loop webhooks from pushing version bump commits

 ## Example Workflow